-The semantic field diagram in turn represents one of the basic structuring principles of medieval Scandinavian world-views, in which the human in-group and their gods were locked into a cosmic struggle with the monsters which threatened their society.
-Monster-fighting occurs widely in medieval Scandinavian narratives of all kinds and carries great ideological significance; the point is epitomised by the fact that the guiding framework for our surviving Scandinavian mythological texts is the inevitability of the Ragnarök, a cataclysm in which gods and men will fight against the monsters and, to at least a significant extent, die.
-Of all the gods, it is Pórr who is pre-eminent as a fighter of monsters.
-This being so, his invocation against a burs in the Canterbury Rune-Charm represents the local application of a global mythological concept.
-If we are willing to connect the wider evidence for Pórr's invocation against illness and for the conceptual association of (some) illness with monsters, we can begin to perceive a discourse in which the cosmological framework of medieval Scandinavian worldviews was applied at a day-to-day level to provide a medium for healing.
-If Porr was the gods' bulwark against monsters, and if monsters were potentially, in some sense, illness, he might also be people's bulwark against illnesses.
+The semantic field diagram in turn represents one of the basic structuring principles of medieval Scandinavian world-views, in which the human in-group and their gods were locked into a cosmic struggle with the monsters which threatened their society.38 Monster-fighting occurs widely in medieval Scandinavian narratives of all kinds and carries great ideological significance; the point is epitomised by the fact that the guiding framework for our surviving Scandinavian mythological texts is the inevitability of the Ragnarok, a cataclysm in which gods and men will fight against the monsters and, to at least a significant extent, die.
+39 Of all the gods, it is Þórr who is pre-eminent as a fighter of monsters.
+This being so, his invocation against a purs in the Canterbury Rune-Charm represents the local application of a global mythological concept.
+If we are willing to connect the wider evidence for Þórr's invocation against illness and for the conceptual association of (some) illness with monsters, we can begin to perceive a discourse in which the cosmological framework of medieval Scandinavian worldviews was applied at a day-to-day level to provide a medium for healing.
+If Þórr was the gods' bulwark against monsters, and if monsters were potentially, in some sense, illness, he might also be people's bulwark against illnesses.
 Having reconstructed this discourse, we can in turn posit that it gave meaning and structure to the experience of illness, not least in allowing potentially debilitating ailments to be interpreted in terms of a model of heroic struggle against external forces whose threats to individuals were symptomatic of the threat they posed to society as a whole (Eilola, this volume).

 As in the Central African context described in this volume by Hokkanen, it is possible, then, to perceive external, supernatural forces as causes of illness in early medieval, and to some extent pre-Conversion Scandinavian society.
 Given our limited evidence for this society, this is a significant achievement.
 Moving beyond it to link illness with moral transgression specifically-as in the 'diseases of men' discussed by Hokkanen-is a greater challenge again.
-Links between morality and health were prominent in medieval Christian thought-albeit that the idea of illness as punishment for sin, or purgation of sin, had to compete with a range of other aetiologies-but texts like the Canterbury Rune-Charm provide little basis for linking the assault of a purs with moral transgression was not a (prominent) aetiology of illness-which, if so, would be a noteworthy feature of pre- and non-Christian medieval Scandinavian culture.
-There is, however, enough evidence to connect assaults by pursar with moral transgression to establish the possibility that this kind of discourse existed.
-The key text for this discussion is the Eddaic poem with the most extensive attestations of purs,
+Links between morality and health were prominent in medieval Christian thought-albeit that the idea of illness as punishment for sin, or purgation of sin, had to compete with a range of other aetiologies-but texts like the Canterbury Rune-Charm provide little basis for linking the assault of a purs with moral transgressions.40 We must be ready to accept the possibility, then, that